What is a reservoir?

-The key is to approach the building of your reservoir in the correct manner and in the right order, which will save you money in the long-term.
+The key is to approach the building of your reservoir in right way, prioritising the correct t order of construction, which will save you money in the long-term.

-Heathland Aquatic Engineering are able to help you plan your reservoir thoroughly, obtaining all the necessary permissions from the various regulatory and planning authorities on your behalf.
+Heathland Aquatic Engineering are able to help you plan your reservoir from start through to the completed project, obtaining all the necessary permissions from the various regulatory and planning authorities on your behalf.
 We can help you proceed with the detailed design, construction, and finally the commissioning of your reservoir.

 Expect a minimum of 2 years from concept to commissioning, as planning and environmental assessments take time.

 Building a reservoir is rarely straightforward and is not as simple as you might initially think.
 With each project you must first consider the following

 - General Location

 - Location of existing waterways

 - Waste removal